chrkau/christiankaula.com/misc/2009-03-11-dns-the-dna-of-the-web.md

-title: DNS - The DNA of the Web
+title: DNS - the DNA of the Web
 slug: dns-the-dna-of-the-web
 date: 2009-03-11 00:12
 tags: dns